 - BAFF inhibition: a new class of drugs for the treatment of autoimmunity.
 Exp Cell Res.
 (2011) 317 (9): 1270-7.
 Review.
 Liu Z. and Davidson A.

-- Full Name: B-Cell Activating Factor (BAFF) ELISA Kit
+- Full Name: BAFF ELISA Kit (B-Cell Activating Factor)

 - Reactivity: Human

-- Sample Type: Serum, Cell Culture Supernatant, Plasma
+- Sample Type: Biological Fluids, Serum, Tissue Homogenates, Plasma